 There is something inherently festive about a parade.
 So when the William R. Bennet Bridge was officially opened, it was fitting that a host of dignitaries – including the Premier, the Minister of Transportation, and the local mayors – lead the parade across.
 As the procession reached the end of the bridge span, a receiving line naturally formed – and the dignitaries were able to thank the rest of the procession for their participation.
 As a token of thanks, everyone in the procession was given one of the commemorative coins.
 A festival of sorts was held in the park adjacent to the bridge, including food, live entertainment and other festivities.
 The Ministry of Transportation, which oversees all transportation related activities in the province, had several booths with information about the building of the bridge – as well as more of the commemorative coins.

-Someone from the Ministry of Transportation designed the logo which was then minted onto the coin which was produced by The Osborne Coinage Company of Cincinnati, OH.
-All told, nearly 10,000 coins, which are protected by plastic containers called capsules, were given away during the event.
-Due to their uniqueness and their perceived value, custom coins are rarely discarded after the event, which is one reason why municipalities and companies have long used them to memorialize historic events and anniversaries.
+Someone from the Ministry of Transportation designed the logo which was then minted onto the commemoration coins, which were produced by The Osborne Coinage Company of Cincinnati, OH.
+All told, nearly 10,000 custom made coins, which are protected by plastic containers called capsules, were given away during the event.
+Due to their uniqueness and their perceived value, custom engraved coins are rarely discarded after the event, which is one reason why municipalities and companies have long used them to memorialize historic events and anniversaries.

 “This Bridge is an important aspect to fuel the growth of this region” comments Henry.
 “Many of those in the procession are local residents who will benefit directly and indirectly from that growth.
 We’re confident that the coins will serve to reinforce the memory of the grand opening long after the bridge has become commonplace to them.”